A Story of Entrepreneurialism and Innovation…

 Winkler Canvas also purchased their first heavy duty sewing machine to manufacture fabric tow belts.
 These tow belts became preferable by many for pulling, over the alternative chain belts.

 Winkler Canvas then designed and manufactured a bladder out of the same material to hold the fuel on-site, along with a berm for the bladder to prevent an environmental disaster.
-The project was a success and there were no failures in any of the products during the project.

 In the spring of 1997, a disastrous flood impacted many communities in Manitoba.
 Winkler Canvas produced over 20,000 feet of water hose which was picked up by helicopter by the Canadian military and quickly transported to the communities.